thekarki/thekarki/README.md

-- 👋 Hi, I’m @thekarki
+- -- HTML, CSS, PYTHON
+- --learning JS
-- 👀 I’m interested in Fullstack
+- --Interested in Fullstack development
-- 🌱 I’m currently learning html css
-- 💞️ I’m looking to collaborate on Learning
 - 📫 How to reach me?
 By whats app +358443718782

 <!---